Blog Post Cloud Orchestration and Automation: True Hybrid Infrastructure

 What is Cloud Orchestration?

-Cloud orchestration allows organizations to move to a true hybrid infrastructure without having to worry about the interconnectivity and interaction between systems.
+Cloud orchestration solutions allow organizations to move to a true hybrid infrastructure without having to worry about the interconnectivity and interaction between systems.

-- Innovation: a fully orchestrated hybrid IT system allows for a more creative approach to IT that will inevitably help IT Ops problem-solve more efficiently.
+- Innovation: A fully orchestrated hybrid IT system allows for a more creative approach to IT that will inevitably help IT Ops problem-solve more efficiently.

-- Full control at your fingertips: no more worrying that your solution is only giving you a partial picture of your enterprise’s IT landscape — it’s all there, within a single pane of glass view.
+- Full control at your fingertips: No more worrying that your solution is only giving you a partial picture of your enterprise’s IT landscape — it’s all there, within a single pane of glass view.

-- Compliance guaranteed: orchestrating an entire system to work as one allows for universal built-in checks and balances, so your system is always compliant.
+- Compliance guaranteed: Orchestrating an entire system to work as one allows for universal built-in checks and balances, so your system is always compliant.

-- API management with superpowers: orchestrated workflows can call up APIS like tools from a toolbox to perform specific tasks based on event triggers, making for seamless coordination and synchronicity.
+- API management with superpowers: Orchestrated workflows can call up APIs like tools from a toolbox to perform specific tasks based on event triggers, making for seamless coordination and synchronicity.

-- Future-proofing: with cloud orchestration, IT operations teams can sleep well at night rather than worrying about the future of their IT environments.
+- Future-proofing: With cloud orchestration, IT operations teams can sleep well at night rather than worrying about the future of their IT environments.

-Cloud Orchestration with Workload Automation Use Cases
+Cloud Orchestration Use Cases With Workload Automation

 Use Case 1: Automating Tasks with Cloud Service Providers Like AWS and Azure

 This requirement means the WLA solution must have the flexibility to integrate with existing applications and data within those environments.
 We outline several key features of both the AWS and Azure clouds below, providing some simple technical examples of how a WLA solution helps to automate them as part of a holistic hybrid IT ecosystem.

 Amazon Web Services (AWS) Automation

-AWS has emerged to be the most prominent public cloud provider.
-They currently have over 100 services available in over 20 regions across multiple continents.
+AWS has emerged to be the most prominent public cloud provider; they’ve grown to offer 100+ services in over 20 regions across multiple continents.
 Among these services are various offerings for server, storage, and database resources.

-Automation Microsoft Azure is one of the largest public cloud providers in the market.
+Like AWS, Microsoft Azure is one of the largest public cloud providers in the market.
 They currently have over 600 services in 52 regions around the globe.

-- Virtual Machines – WLA will help you automate the on-demand requirements to spin up virtual machines in minutes.
-Sure, Azure can do that on its own if someone goes and configures it.
-But WLA solutions will automate this process via containers when triggered by Dev Ops, Service Management, and other applications that business users natively use — without ever having to request support from IT.
+- Virtual Machines: WLA automates the on-demand requirements to spin up virtual machines in minutes.
+Sure, Azure can do that on its own — if someone goes and configures it.
+But this won’t always be available.
+WLA solutions will automate this process via containers when triggered by DevOps, Service Management, and other applications that business users natively use — without ever having to request support from IT.

 Use Case 2: Compliance and Security Updates Across Hybrid or Multi-Cloud

-Imagine your organization utilizes a hybrid cloud and multi-cloud infrastructure with applications residing in two separate public cloud service providers, as well as on a private cloud.
+Imagine your organization utilizes a hybrid cloud and multi-cloud infrastructure.
+There are applications residing in two separate public cloud service providers, as well as on a private cloud.
 How do you easily make compliance and security updates across all these applications, regardless of where they are housed?

 Use Case 3: Hybrid Cloud Storage and File Transfer

-Suppose, for example, that you have a data pipeline in place where data needs to be transferred from a private cloud to a public cloud platform.
-However, suppose that it needs to be transferred to an Amazon S3 now, and an Azure BLOb tomorrow.
-In addition to that, what if the input data first needs to be aggregated from several different on-premise environments such as Windows, Linux, and Unix.
+Suppose, for example, you have a data pipeline in place where data must be transferred between public and private cloud platforms.
+However, imagine it must be transferred to Amazon S3 and then Azure Blob storage for redundance.
+In addition to that, the input data first needs to be aggregated from several different on-premise environments such as Windows, Linux, and Unix?

-With the prevalence of hybrid cloud environments today, cloud orchestration is extremely important to allow organizations to realize the full benefits of their hybrid landscapes.
-Proper orchestration will serve as the single point of contact for managing all aspects of interconnectivity between the systems.
+With the prevalence of hybrid cloud environments today, cloud orchestration is critical to realize the full benefits of your hybrid landscapes.
+Proper orchestration serves as a single point of cloud management — ensuring all aspects of interconnectivity between the systems.